unalignedcoder/kobo-highlights-exporter/README.md

 Nothing is more frustrating than an incomplete or forgotten highlight which we cannot place in context.

-This script allows the user to extracts highlights and notes, with **surrounding context from preceding sentences or paragraphs!**
+This script allows the user to extracts highlights and notes from their Kobo e-book reader, with **surrounding context from preceding sentences or paragraphs!**

 Furthermore, it keeps track of the highlights that have already been exported, and will only extract new ones, until told otherwise.